Depth of field and your digital camera

 A photographic lens renders a sharp image of points at one given distance, measured along the lens axis.
 This distance can be adjusted (the process of focusing).
 Any points at a different distance will be rendered more or less unsharp, and this unsharpness increases gradually as we move away from the "sharp" focus plane.
 Within some limits it will be small enough to consider the image of our point "sharp enough" for a given purpose.

 We are talking here only about the unsharpness due to the subject being out of the focused distance.
 Other sources of unsharpness are possible: camera shake, dirty lens, atmospheric conditions, and various optical flaws of the lens among others.
 These reasons remain outside of the scope of this article.

-The term depth of field (DOF) is often used to refer to the fact that points not exactly in focus are rendered acceptably sharp in the image.
-Quantitatively, DOF is often defined as the distance between the closest acceptably rendered point on the lens axis and the furthest such point.
+The term depth of field (DoF) is often used to refer to the fact that points not exactly in focus are rendered acceptably sharp.
+Quantitatively, DoF is often defined as the distance between the closest acceptably rendered point on the lens axis and the furthest such point.
 Obviously, this value will depend on how much unsharpness we are willing to accept.

 For many types of photography we would like to have everything in the frame as sharp as possible.
 This includes, but is not limited to, landscape, architecture, documentary, and vacation/family snapshots.
 Usually the more DoF the better for these applications.

 In some cases, however, we may want to use a more creative approach, with the main subject of the picture being sharp, while the background (and, if applicable, the foreground) is fuzzy, out of focus.
 With the main subject "standing out" from the surroundings, the picture may have more impact, being generally more pleasing to the eye.
 In such cases we want to MINImize the depth of field.
 This approach is especially useful in portraits, but not only.